Get

 2. They May Need Behavior Correction

-The most common age for dogs to be surrounded to rescue shelters for rehoming is when they’re between six and 18 months old.
-This is because of the aforementioned teenage years.
+The most common age for dogs to be surrendered to rescue shelters for rehoming is when they’re between 6 and 18 months old, often due to the aforementioned teenage years.
 Adolescent pups can be extremely challenging to deal with, especially if they didn’t begin training or socialization on a proper schedule.
 You may need to address unwanted behaviors like counter-surfing, nipping, or inappropriate marking with training and patience, particularly if the previous owners let this type of behavior slide on their watch.

 woman holding a puppy outdoor